kalekundert/autoclasstoc/docs/examples/pathlib.rst

 pathlib.Path
 ************

-The snippet below shows how :rst:dir:`autoclasstoc` can be used to document the :class:`pathlib.Path` class from the Python standard library.
+The snippet below shows how :rst:dir:`sphinxclasstocr` can be used to document the :class:`pathlib.Path` class from the Python standard library.
 This example also includes inheritance.
 Note that inherited methods are collapsed in the TOC by default, but can easily be expanded.